Senior Lecturer in Fashion Technology

 Research interests focus on dynamic processes within fashion design and product development.
 Current investigations include techniques for gathering and presenting information about human bodies in 2D and 3D.
 By exploring the use of digital and non-digital methods, I aim to address critical issues relating to how and why bodies are presented and represented through fashion.

-Artificial female bodies as an intervention for contemporary body knowledge in fashion product development.
+Artificial female bodies as an intervention for contemporary body experiences.

 Within my work and research I use a range of digital and avatar technologies including tools to represent the body; 3D body scanners, CLO3D, Gerber3D, VStitcher, Virtual Alvaforms.
-3D printing processes and outputs using Fusion360 are of interest, as is the use of VR and AR to work in 3D environments.
+3D printing processes and outputs using Fusion360 are of interest, as is the use of VR and AR to work 'phygitally' (hybrid physical and digital practices).

 (2018-2019) TRANS travelling exhibition as part of IFFTI (International Foundation of Fashion Technology Institutes).
 TRANSfiguring the female form.
 An installation re-presenting the body explored through a longitudinal study of 3D body scans of one female torso, presented using 2D CAD and 3D printing.
 First exhibition at Bunka in Tokyo (2018), and Manchester Fashion Institute (2019).